freewayprojects/linux-pc-developer-setup-guide/README.md

 Please send through any patches etc to improve/correct the document - especially how to make the changes for different distributions.

+# Linux distro recommendation

+There are many Linux distributions available and each have their strengths and weaknesses.
+If no Linux distribution has been selected then the recommendation here is to use the Lubuntu distribution.
+This actually installs Ubuntu but sets it up with a lightweight window manager (LXDE) and chooses by default light versions of the main applications.
+This means that the distro works well on a wid variety of PC's including some lower spec machines.
+And, if needed, any other Ubuntu applications can be installed after Lubuntu is set up because Lubuntu connects the package manager directly to the Ubuntu package repositories.

 # Prerequisites

 The initial Linux PC installation should have been completed.
 This could be any distribution or version of Linux - this guide is intended to be generic as well as having distribution/version specific code snippets.